tungtv202/MyNote/Java/Java_Total.md

             }
 ```
 - it helps parent can handler InterruptedException.
 (In this exception has a flag, when we try catch it, that flag has been update, so the `Thread.currentThread().interrupt();` help recovery the state of flag)

+## Dequeue vs Stack
+- Stack is threadSafe, DeQueue is not